Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Local Convergence of the IPS

-\ind To extend the notion of rep-con sequences from initial data consisting of $\wh{\gs}\sp{\emksp,\vmksp\times \X}$-random elements to the corresponding IPS characterized by $\wh{\gs}\sp{\emksp,\vmksp\times \cad}$-random elements, we will need a common probability space on which we can define both the driving noise and a rep-con sequence.
+To extend the notion of rep-con sequences from initial data consisting of $\wh{\gs}\sp{\emksp,\vmksp\times \Xc}$-random elements to the corresponding IPS characterized by $\wh{\gs}\sp{\emksp,\vmksp\times \cad}$-random elements, we will need a common probability space on which we can define both the driving noise and a rep-con sequence.
+As mentioned in Remark \ref{mod:coupling}, this driving noise is a key element of the coupling we later construct to prove local convergence of the IPS.

-\begin{definition}[Consistent representative convergent extensions] Given a complete probability space $\pzspace$ that supports a sequence $\ic{(G_n,\x^n)}$ converging a.s. to $\ic{(G,\x)}$ in $\gs\sp{\emksp,\vmksp\times \X}$, a \emph{consistent representative convergent extension} (henceforth abbreviated to consistent rep-con extension) of $(\pzspace,\{\ic{(G_n,\x^n)}\}_{n\in\N},\ic{(G,\x)})$ is a 4-tuple $(\fpspace,\{(G_n,\x^n,\poiss^{G_n}), M_n\}_{n \in \N}$, $(G,\x,\poiss^G),\{\varphi_{n,m}\}_{n \in \N,m\leq M_n})$ such that \begin{enumerate}[1.] \item $(\{(G_n,\x^n),M_n\},(G,\x),\{\varphi_{n,m}\})$ is a rep-con sequence of $(\{\ic{(G_n,\x^n)}\}_{n \in \N},\ic{(G,\x)})$; \item $\fpspace$ is a complete extension of the probability space $\pzspace$ such that $\filt$ satisfies the usual conditions and $(G_n,\poiss^{G_n})$, $n \in \N,$ and $(G,\poiss^G)$, respectively, are $\filt$-driving noises that are compatible with $G_n$, $n \in \N,$ and $G$, as defined in Definition \ref{mod:dnoise}; \item for each $n \in \N$ and $v \in \trnc{M_n}(G)$, $\poiss^{G_n}_{\varphi_{n,M_n}(v)} = \poiss^G_v$ a.s.. \end{enumerate} \end{definition}
+\begin{definition}[Consistent representative convergent extensions] Given a complete probability space $\pzspace$ that supports a sequence $\ic{(G_n,\x^n)}$ converging a.s. to $\ic{(G,\x)}$ in $\gs\sp{\emksp,\vmksp\times \Xc}$, a \emph{consistent representative convergent extension} (henceforth abbreviated to consistent rep-con extension) of $(\pzspace,\{\ic{(G_n,\x^n)}\}_{n\in\Nb},\ic{(G,\x)})$ is a 4-tuple $(\fpspace,\{(G_n,\x^n,\poiss^{G_n}), M_n\}_{n \in \Nb}$, $(G,\x,\poiss^G),\{\varphi_{n,m}\}_{n \in \Nb,m\leq M_n})$ such that \begin{enumerate}[1.] \item $(\{(G_n,\x^n),M_n\},(G,\x),\{\varphi_{n,m}\})$ is a rep-con sequence of $(\{\ic{(G_n,\x^n)}\}_{n \in \Nb},\ic{(G,\x)})$; \item $\fpspace$ is a complete extension of the probability space $\pzspace$ such that $\filt$ satisfies the usual conditions and $(G_n,\poiss^{G_n})$, $n \in \Nb,$ and $(G,\poiss^G)$, respectively, are $\filt$-driving noises that are compatible with $G_n$, $n \in \Nb,$ and $G$, as defined in Definition \ref{mod:dnoise}; \item for each $n \in \Nb$ and $v \in \trnc{M_n}(G)$, $\poiss^{G_n}_{\varphi_{n,M_n}(v)} = \poiss^G_v$ a.s.. \end{enumerate} \end{definition}

-\ind The construction of consistent rep-con extensions is facilitated by the use of so-called \emph{driving maps} defined below.
-Let $\mps$ be the space of maps from subspaces $W\subseteq \N$ to $\N$, which can be equipped with a Polish topology by Remark \ref{msbl:mpspace}.
+The construction of consistent rep-con extensions is facilitated by the use of so-called \emph{driving maps} defined below.
+Let $\mps$ be the space of maps from subspaces $W\subseteq \Nb$ to $\Nb$, which can be equipped with a Polish topology by Remark \ref{msbl:mpspace}.